teferrabg/medicalSummarizer/README.md

 # Medical Note Summarization System

-A system that uses LLMs to generate summaries from medical note files.
+A system that uses LLMs to generate summaries from medical note text files.

 ## Architecture Overview